varigence/docs/bimlflex/technology-adf/project-batch-structure-in-adf.md

 ## Overview Diagram

-The following diagram shows a logical overview of how Batches and Projects are deployed for ADF, based on Batch and Project definiton in BimlFlex metadata.
+The following diagram shows a logical overview of how Batches and Projects are deployed for ADF, based on Batch and Project definition in BimlFlex metadata.

 ![ADF Logical View diagram](images/ADF-logical-view-diagram-example.png "ADF Logical View diagram" )